Zeinabramadan/Frontend-developer-assesment/README.md

 4 - Utilize CSS to create the layout of the page.
 Add hover styles to the items the user is interacting with.
 5 - Create components as you feel is best suited for your solution.
 6 - the authentication must be built using RTK.
-7 - Make sure that the login page has its validation schema with the rules mentioned earlier ? if you want to add some rules go ahead )
+7 - Make sure that the login page has its validation schema with the rules mentioned earlier ? if you want to add some rules , go ahead )
-8 - Make the app responsive to at least one viewport with your guidance in the design change.
+8 - Make the app responsive to at least one viewport with your guidance in the design change ( mobile view ).